 I also converted everything from JSON-LD to HTML5 microdata to make it visible to a reader of the page, and to reduce the chance of getting metadata out of sync from any HTML natural-language description.
 This also lets me make the microdata part of the same page metadata as everything else, rather than floating unattached.

 This flies in the face of Google's preference for JSON-LD.
 But microdata works better for EOU I think.

-So currently I'm trying to save myself some of the monthly chore of making consolidated/compressed/archive batches available by scripting the work, and driving the script from into cron on the first of every month.
+Currently I'm trying to save myself some of the monthly chore of making consolidated/compressed/archive batches available by scripting the work, and by driving the script from cron on the first of every month.

 2019-10-10: GSC Enhancements

-Google is adding more stuff (eg structured-data related) to the "Enhancements" part of the Search Console, the latest being videos.
+Google is adding more stuff (eg structured-data related) to the "Enhancements" part of its Search Console, the latest being videos.
 I didn't know that I had so many!

 I still don't like the 'Valid' legend, since not all candidates are shown, yet there are no errors reported, so things not 'Valid' are clearly not 'Invalid'.
 They seem to be things that Google is not currently interested in indexing.
 Also interesting, but not at all the same.